Carbon Fiber vs Aluminium Tripod - which one is better for you?

 Pricing

-When it comes to the price, the span of different tripods is pretty huge, because it’s not only about the material, but also about the available sizes, the quality, the intended purpose and of course about the different brands.
-For this reason I am reducing the variety to the 2 tripods I am owning and comparing in this article.
-There are still plenty other great tripods available, but it just wouldn't help you to list them all here because this article is more about the differences between the materials.
+When it comes to the price, the span of different tripods is pretty huge, because it’s not only about the material but also about the available sizes, the quality, the intended purpose, and of course about the different brands.
+For this reason, I am reducing the variety to the 2 tripods I am owning and comparing in this article.
+There are still plenty of other great tripods available, but it just wouldn't help you to list them all here because this article is more about the differences between the materials.

 Aluminium: 138,99€ on Amazon DE